 Another common cause of pain in the front of the knee in fast bowlers, is patella tendinopathy, or jumper’s knee, as the greatest amount of force translates through the patellar tendon whilst jumping and landing.
 The patella tendon connects the knee cap to the tibia or shin bone.
 At first, the pain and stiffness in the front of the knee may only be minor but as the tendon is repeatedly strained, the lesions occurring in the tendon can exceed the rate of repair.
 Tendon cells can repair early on but the damage will progressively become worse, causing pain and dysfunction.
 Eventually, chronic damage leading to tendon cell death and even catastrophic rupture can occur.

 If you have pain in the front of your knee just below the knee cap, you should contact your podiatrist as soon as possible.
-Treatment involves biomechanical assessment, rest, ice, a patella tendon support, foot orthotics if poor foot posture is implicated, shock wave therapy and most importantly an eccentric strengthening program.
+Care Management involves biomechanical assessment, rest, ice, a patella tendon support, foot orthotics if poor foot posture is implicated, shock wave therapy and most importantly an eccentric strengthening program.

 Sometimes just a change in footwear and some quad strengthening can make a big difference.

 Trauma to the toenails, especially the big (hallux) toenail, is a common problem in cricketers.
-We have kept some of the world’s best fast bowlers in the game by addressing something as simple as toenail treatment.
+We have kept some of the world’s best fast bowlers in the game by addressing something as simple as toenail care management.
 (Picture of injured toenail and big toe cut out on CCS) Periodic nail debridement and alteration to the cricket shoes by cutting out a section of the upper adjacent to the hallux toenail, and reinforcing this with kangaroo leather, can make a vital difference to a cricketer’s foot health.

 How can we help?